-With MDMA, the positive reinforcement is the ‘high’: a person can feel relaxed, euphoric, confident, focused.
+With MDMA, the positive reinforcement is the ‘high’: a person can feel relaxed, euphoric, confident, and focused.
 People will always be in search of a positive effect, and if they struggle to access it naturally, they will eventually rely solely on MDMA for that feeling.
 This pattern of behavior is usually the difference between addiction and occasional or one-time use.
 Research has also identified a number of other factors that can make certain individuals more prone to addiction:

-- If a person has family members who struggle with substance abuse, this type of behavior may be normalized or encouraged.
+- If a person has family members who struggle with substance abuse, this type of behavior may be normalized or even encouraged.